 Overall, however, Opel says it attaches great importance to comfort in the Zafira-e Life, while the Vivaro-e is available for real van use.
 The Zafira-e Life, which apart from its name has nothing in common with previous Zafira generations, is positioned as a shuttle and motorhome.
 The leather seats can be variably moved in aluminium rails, and configurations with five, six, seven or eight seats are available.

 The long-wheelbase versions (i.e. the Medium and Large lengths) are also available with lounge equipment, featuring electrically heated front seats with massage function, as well as four particularly comfortable leather armchairs in the rear.

 For the driver, the Zafira-e Life offers several driver assistance systems to increase comfort and safety.
 The vehicle is equipped with a front camera and distance radar, which enables various functions from pedestrian emergency brake assistant to adaptive cruise control.
 There is also a colour head-up display – unique in its class, according to Opel.

 The Zafira-e Life is scheduled to be available for order from the summer and will reach customers in early 2021.
-Opel does not yet mention the prices in the announcement – these will probably not be published until the start of ordering.
+Opel has not yet mentioned prices in the announcement since these will probably not be published until the start of ordering.

 – ADVERTISEMENT –